himabindu13198/Applied-Machine-Learning-sklearn-/README.md

-Some projects on Kaggle datasets
+Some projects on Kaggle datasets using sklearn --Regression
+--Classification
+--Text Models